BlackSharkTech/Xavier-Passport-MRZ-OCR-iOS-Eval-SDK/README.md

 <br>
 **Description**

 The Xavier SDK contains both Objective-C and Swift demo applications that demonstrate the API calls you can use to interact with the Xavier Library.
-The Xavier SDK is an iOS SDK that enables the developers to integrate the ability to scan International Civil Aviation Organization (ICAO) compliant two-line passport traveldocuments and three-line ID cards.
+The Xavier SDK is an iOS framework that enables the developers to integrate the ability to scan International Civil Aviation Organization (ICAO) compliant two-line passport and three-line ID travel documents.
 Some sample documents that Xavier SDK can process are:
 <br>

 * Passport